microsoft/FluidFramework/docs/content/docs/concepts/summarization.md

 ### Summary Format

 Summary is uploaded to storage and is the container's state at a point in time.
-A summary is represented by an `ISummaryTree` which is defined in [this file][summary-protocol] and has the following basic structure (some optional properties are removed for simplicity):
+A summary is represented by an `ISummaryTree` which is defined in [summary.ts in the protocol-definitions package][summary-protocol] and has the following basic structure (some optional properties are removed for simplicity):

 ```typescript
 export interface ISummaryTree {